Mopinion-com/mopinion-python-api/docs/examples.rst

 The next examples follow the order from the `API documentation <https://developer.mopinion.com/api/>`_.

-Credentials can be created via the Mopinion Suite at Integrations » Feedback API in classic interface or in the Raspberry interface, provided your package includes API access.
+Credentials can be created via the Mopinion Suite at Integrations » Feedback API in the classic interface or in the Raspberry interface, provided your package includes API access.

 You can also take a look at this